 - Many websites have books for a wide span of ages; be certain to click through and check out the titles.

 - Some sites are going to a subscription-based model, but they often allow you to download a few books as samples.

 - Certain websites, like Project Gutenberg, have several formats for reading and downloading.
 Printing can be difficult, but for unusual or rare books, it's worth the time.
 Don't pass up this site because it's not "point and click."

 - When downloading, printing, and assembling your books, small touches make a difference.
 For younger children, print booklets on heavyweight card stock instead of regular printer paper.

 - If the book doesn't have color illustrations, encourage kids to personalize the story by coloring in the designs with crayons or markers.

-- For longer story books or novels, use a hole-punch and some beautiful ribbon to bind pages together.
-Decorate a cardboard to personalize it, or print the cover and back pages on heavy card stock.
+- For longer storybooks or novels, use a hole punch and some beautiful ribbon to bind pages together.
+Decorate the cover to personalize it, or print the cover and back pages on heavy card stock.

 - Use pre-punched paper and put a longer book into a three-ring binder for easy reading.